Strilanc/ObjC-CollapsingFutures/README.md

 - **No Undefined Behavior**: Corner cases should be accounted for in the implementation, specification, documentation, and tests of a method.
 Set a future to be its own result, directly or indirectly?
 It becomes immortal.
 Call `whenCancelledDo:unless:` on a cancelled token with a cancelled token?
 The callback doesn't run.
 Etc.

+- **No Inheritance**: A future source is not a future extended to be writable.
+A future source *has a* future that it controls.
+This is fundamental to ensuring consumers can't create memory leaks involving futures.
+Only producers can sustain those leaks, because as soon as the source is deallocated its future becomes immortal and all its callbacks get discarded.

 Development
 ===========